micilini/MinimalTextEditorLite/README.md

 The idea is that you can export your notes in JSON format, allowing other applications to interpret them universally, and thus organize your note with customized layouts (which were defined by your application).

 Additionally, you can open your notes within the application (as long as they are in JSON format).
+You can download the executable installer in your [homepage](https://micilini.com/apps/mte-lite).

 ## How to runs this application locally?